Achievable logoAchievable logo

 Performance guarantees

-If you’ve prepared for a securities exam other than the Series 66, you’re probably aware of the sensitivity surrounding the term ‘guarantee.’
-In most scenarios, it’s a forbidden term that could relate to an unethical and/or illegal practice.
-The same applies to this exam, but let’s first cover the one area the word can legally be used:
+If you’ve studied for a securities exam other than the Series 66, you’ve probably noticed how sensitive the term guarantee is.
+In most situations, using it suggests an unethical and/or illegal practice.
+The same idea applies here, but there’s one specific context where the word can be used legally.

 Definitions